elunna/nerfhack-changelog/README.md

 * Orcs start with sickness potion (Spork)
 * Orcs get an alignment boost for cannibalism (dnh)
 * Orcs can always reach Skilled in saber (xnh)
+* Orcs and vampires cannot make use of Elbereth; it fades as soon as it's engraved.

 ### New race/role combos.